Mohd Fitri Omar

-Muhammad Fitri bin Omar (born 25 June 1985) is a Malaysian professional footballer who plays as a left back for Malaysia Premier League side Kelantan United.
+Muhammad Fitri bin Omar (born 25 June 1985) is a Malaysian professional footballer who plays as a left back and left winger.

-Fitri played at the now defunct club MP Muar as a striker, where he was the top scorer and Golden Boot winner of 2011 Malaysia Premier League with 16 goals.
+Fitri played at the now defunct club MP Muar as a striker, where he was the top scorer and Golden Boot winner of 2011 Malaysia Premier League with 19 goals.
 He made his international debut in a friendly match against China PR in October 2013.

 Club career

 Kelantan

 In April 2014, during the second transfer window, Fitri signed a contract with Kelantan.
 He made his debut for Kelantan during the match against Johor Darul Ta'zim after a substitution for Shakir Ali who injured in the first half.
 His side loses 1–2 after a goal from Fazly Mazlan at the last minute.
 On 18 April 2014, he was seen had a fight with Sarawak player Muamer Salibašić during the match between Kelantan vs Sarawak which ended with Kelantan lose to Sarawak 0–1, Sarawak win by the only goal scored by Ryan Griffiths.